xiyuyi-at-LLNL/pysofi/README.md

 `git clone https://github.com/xiyuyi-at-LLNL/pysofi.git`

 ### 2. Pip install
-if you would like to avoid interfacing with the source code, you can also install this package using hte following command from the terminal:
+if you would like to avoid interfacing with the source code, you can also install this package using the following command from a terminal or the Anaconda prompt:

 `pip install pysofi`
 ### 3. Configuration